sarapearce/animated-one-page/README.md

  animated-one-page

-website project that is still incomplete because the client backed out. the page was going to go into a Drupal site with top and left navigation, so there is a fixed width set in the css..
+website project that is still incomplete because the client backed out. the page was going to go into a Drupal site with top and left navigation, so there is a fixed width set in the css.

 Technologies used:
 -scrollMagic: Jquery plugin for scroll animations